IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-3/README.md

 * From the menu on the left, choose `Notebooks` and click `+Add Notebook`.

-* Choose the `From file` tab and navigate to where you downloaded the `customer-churn-prediction.ipynb` notebook, either in `~/Downloads/` or the location where you cloned the repository, in the `customer-churn-prediction/notebooks/` directory.
+* Choose the `From file` tab and navigate to where you downloaded the `TelcoChurnICP4D.ipynb` notebook, either in `~/Downloads/` or the location where you cloned this repository, in the `cloudpakfordata101/workshop` directory.

 ### 3. Configure and run the notebook